BasileiosKal/blind-bbs-signatures/draft-bbs-blind-signatures.md

 ## Notation

-Notation defined by [@!I-D.irtf-cfrg-bbs-signatures-03] applies to this draft.
+Notation defined by [@!I-D.irtf-cfrg-bbs-signatures] applies to this draft.

 Additionally, the following notation and primitives are used: